-Perspective | Americans nurtured Afghanistan’s central bank.
+Perspective | Americans nurtured Afghanistan’s economy.
 Now they’re gutting it.

 The World Bank blocked five months’ salary of 10,000 Afghans who worked on Afghanistan Reconstruction Trust Fund projects.
 My colleagues told me heartbreaking stories of hunger and hardship that these employees’ families had endured.
 The World Bank also suspended the construction of 600 schools, including girls’ schools in rural Afghanistan that were nearly completed, and 9,000 projects of the Afghanistan Citizens’ Charter Program — primarily in irrigation, renewable energy and transportation.
 Some 124,000 Afghan women in 13,000 communities led and monitored these projects; they are now abandoned.

 Such actions by the United States send a bitter signal to 38 million Afghans.
-The majority of Afghans, especially in rural areas, didn’t know about the 9/11 attacks and why the United States invaded and bombed them for 20 years, but they do feel the hunger of 23 million of their fellow citizens and the pain of 3.2 million malnourished children younger than 5, out of which 1 million could starve to death by the end of the winter.
+The majority of Afghans, especially in rural areas, didn’t know about the 9/11 attacks and why the United States invaded and bombed them for 20 years, but they do feel the hunger of 23 million of their fellow citizens and the pain of 3.2 million malnourished children younger than 5, of which 1 million could starve to death by the end of the winter.

 “We must pull the economy of Afghanistan back from the brink,” António Guterres, the United Nations Secretary General, told the Security Council last month.
 “This means finding ways to free-up frozen currency reserves and re-engage Afghanistan’s Central Bank.
 International funding must be allowed to pay the salaries of public-sector workers.”

 In seizing the central bank funds, Biden issued a statement that his plan was “designed to provide a path for the funds to reach the people of Afghanistan, while keeping them out of the hands of the Taliban and malicious actors.”
-But this concern can be addressed in various ways; members of the Supreme Council, which governs the bank, have suggested having monitored and conditional access to reserves.
-The transactions can be verified electronically through one of the international auditing firms currently operating in Afghanistan.
+But this concern can be addressed in various ways; members of the Supreme Council of the central bank have suggested having monitored and conditional access to reserves.
+The transactions can be verified electronically and through one of the international auditing firms currently operating in Afghanistan.

 The way forward is to simply allow the Afghan economy to breathe by lifting sanctions and gradually returning the central bank reserves that belong to the people of Afghanistan.
 This will prevent the collapse of the banking sector.
 Commercial activity will resume.